Edgewell Personal Care (NYSE:EPC) Issues FY 2021 Earnings Guidance

-Edgewell Personal Care (NYSE:EPC) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $2.800-$2.900 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.770.
+Edgewell Personal Care (NYSE:EPC) updated its FY 2021 earnings guidance on Thursday.
+The company provided EPS guidance of $2.800-$2.900 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.770.
 The company issued revenue guidance of -.

-Edgewell Personal Care (NYSE:EPC) last announced its quarterly earnings data on Thursday, August 5th.
-The company reported $0.89 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.80 by $0.09.
-The company had revenue of $573.40 million for the quarter, compared to the consensus estimate of $543.56 million.
-Edgewell Personal Care had a return on equity of 9.78% and a net margin of 4.62%.
-The firm’s revenue was up 18.5% compared to the same quarter last year.
-During the same period in the previous year, the business earned $0.66 EPS.
-Research analysts predict that Edgewell Personal Care will post 2.86 EPS for the current fiscal year.

-A number of research analysts recently weighed in on EPC shares.
-TheStreet raised Edgewell Personal Care from a c+ rating to a b- rating in a research note on Friday, August 6th.
-Morgan Stanley upped their price target on Edgewell Personal Care from $36.00 to $43.00 and gave the stock an equal weight rating in a research note on Friday, May 7th.
-Royal Bank of Canada boosted their price objective on Edgewell Personal Care from $50.00 to $52.00 and gave the stock an outperform rating in a report on Friday, August 6th.
-Northern Trust Capital Markets boosted their price objective on Edgewell Personal Care from $45.00 to $55.00 in a report on Friday, May 7th.
-Finally, Raymond James began coverage on Edgewell Personal Care in a report on Tuesday, July 13th.
+Several equities analysts recently weighed in on the stock.
+Zacks Investment Research cut shares of Edgewell Personal Care from a buy rating to a hold rating in a research note on Monday, July 5th.
+Royal Bank of Canada raised their target price on shares of Edgewell Personal Care from $50.00 to $52.00 and gave the company an outperform rating in a research note on Friday, August 6th.
+Raymond James assumed coverage on shares of Edgewell Personal Care in a research note on Tuesday, July 13th.
 They set a market perform rating for the company.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating and one has given a buy rating to the company’s stock.
-Edgewell Personal Care has a consensus rating of Hold and a consensus target price of $45.00.
+Deutsche Bank Aktiengesellschaft raised their target price on shares of Edgewell Personal Care from $38.00 to $41.00 and gave the company a hold rating in a research note on Monday, May 3rd.
+Finally, Northern Trust Capital Markets lifted their price objective on shares of Edgewell Personal Care from $45.00 to $55.00 in a research note on Friday, May 7th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and one has given a buy rating to the company.
+Edgewell Personal Care has an average rating of Hold and a consensus price target of $45.00.

 Edgewell Personal Care Company is a manufacturer and marketer of personal care products in the wet shave, sun and skin care, feminine care and infant care categories.
 As of September 30, 2016, the Company had a portfolio of over 25 brands.
 It manages its business in four segments: Wet Shave, Sun and Skin Care, Feminine Care and All Other.